hannaberhanne/handwriting-recognition/README.md

 └── results/            # Evaluation metrics and visualizations
 ```

-## 🚀 Getting Started

-[Add installation/usage instructions if you have time]

-## 📚 Research
+## Research

-This work was completed as part of the University of Tampa's Summer Undergraduate Research Fellowship (SURF) 2024.
+This work was completed as part of the University of Tampa's Summer Undergraduate Research Fellowship (SURF) 2025.

 **Presentations:**
 - UT SURF Symposium, August 2024
-- [Add NCUR 2026 when accepted]
-- [Add other conferences]

 **Publications:**
 - Manuscript in preparation for ACM/IEEE Joint Conference on Digital Libraries

-## 👥 Team
+## Team

 **Hanna Berhane** - Computer Science, University of Tampa
 **Dr. Matthew Lepinski** - Faculty Mentor, University of Tampa

-## 🙏 Acknowledgments
+## Acknowledgments

 Supported by the University of Tampa Office of Undergraduate Research and Inquiry (OURI).
 Thanks to Dr. Kevin Fridy for providing archival access.